 If, for whatever reason, you're unable to move older glasses you can still do something with them!
 Many non-profit organizations will take gently use eyewear donations.
 You can learn more about donating old glasses here.

 Holidays or local events are always a great reason to promote discounted frames and lenses.
-Offering a deal on frames for the holidays is a simple way to dip your toes into offering special deals.
+Offering a deal on frames for the holidays is a simple way to dip your toes into special deals.

 Retail optical sales training and practice